Inference engine

-In the field of artificial intelligence, an inference engine is a component of the system that applies logical rules to the knowledge base to deduce new information.
+In the field of artificial intelligence, an inference engine is a software component of an intelligent system that applies logical rules to the knowledge base to deduce new information.
 The first inference engines were components of expert systems.
 The typical expert system consisted of a knowledge base and an inference engine.
 The knowledge base stored facts about the world.
-The inference engine applies logical rules to the knowledge base and deduced new knowledge.
+The inference engine applied logical rules to the knowledge base and deduced new knowledge.
 This process would iterate as each new fact in the knowledge base could trigger additional rules in the inference engine.
 Inference engines work primarily in one of two modes either special rule or facts: forward chaining and backward chaining.
 Forward chaining starts with the known facts and asserts new facts.
 Backward chaining starts with goals, and works backward to determine what facts must be asserted so that the goals can be achieved.

+Additionally, the concept of 'inference' has expanded to include the process through which trained neural networks generate predictions or decisions.
+In this context, an 'inference engine' could refer to the specific part of the system, or even the hardware, that executes these operations.
+This type of inference plays a crucial role in various applications, including (but not limited to) image recognition, natural language processing, and autonomous vehicles.
+The inference phase in these applications is typically characterized by a high volume of data inputs and real-time processing requirements.